My iPhone Keeps Restarting

 Step 1.
 Open Settings > General > Transfer or Reset iPhone > Reset.

 Step 2.
 If you are prompted for a password, just do as told.
 Then tap Reset All Settings to reset the network settings, location settings, privacy settings, etc.

 This article will tell you how to recover iPhone data after restoring to factory settings.
 You can choose a suitable method based on your own situation.

-To put it simply, a hard reset is an effective way to resolve many problems.
-To fix iPhone restart loop, you should follow the guide below:
+A force restart is an effective way to resolve many iPhone startup problems.
+To fix the iPhone restart loop, you can follow this page to force restart your iPhone.

-After you force restart iPhone, perhaps the issue - iPhone keeps crashing and restarting can be repaired.
+After you force restart the iPhone, check if the trouble of “iPhone keeps crashing and restarting” has been fixed.

 Solution 3: Clean iPhone’s Charging Port

 As mentioned before, when charging or plugging in a headphone, the iPhone may keep rebooting.
 In this case, cleaning the lightning port of your iPhone will be a useful solution since the lint or dust in the port can result in charging connection problems.
 Just do this using a toothpick or a small needle.

 Solution 4: Restore Your iPhone in Recovery Mode

 When facing the matter of “iPhone keeps restarting”, you can try to restore your iPhone in recovery mode.
 To do that, you need to install the latest iTunes on a PC or Mac first of all.
 For a detailed guide, please refer to this page: Restore the iPhone in recovery mode.